Fevol/obsidian-translate/README.md

 - More auto-translate options
 - Localization support
 - Integration with Translation Memories
-- Custom view for translation paragraph per paragraph
+- Custom view for translation notes (with before/after comparisons)
-- Keep track of character limit
+- Add method to keep track of used characters

 ### Improvements
 - Preservation of Markdown formatting